Current Exhibition

 The exhibition is available for viewing during open library hours and is located at 2222 S Park St, Madison, WI 53713.

-About the Exhibitions:
+About the Exhibition:

 I AM A Man: The Re-humanization of Black Men is a deeply personal and necessary reflection on the ongoing dehumanization of Black men in America.
 This exhibit was born out of Sharon Bjyrd’s emotional experience visiting the Dr. Martin Luther King Memorial at the Civil Rights Museum in Memphis.
 Standing in the presence of history, she was moved to tears by the indignities Black people have endured—indignities that persist today, rooted solely in the color of our skin.